pygos/build/docs/build.md

 * `apply_patches` can be used inside the `prepare` function to automatically apply patches stored in the package directory to the source tree.
 * `strip_files` takes a list of files as argument and runs the cross toolchain strip program on those that are valid ELF binaries.
-* `split_dev_deploy` can be used in the `deploy` function to automatically move development files from the deploy directory (first argument) to the deploy-dev directory (second argument).
-This includes headers, pkgconfig files, static libraries and libtool archives.
+If a directory is encountered, the function recursively processes the sub directory.
+Usually you don't need to use this.
+The `mk.sh` script uses this function to after the deploy step to process the `bin` and `lib` directories.
 * `verson_find_greatest` can be used in `check_update` to find the largest version number from a list.
 The list of version numbers is read from stdin.
   Version numbers can have up to four dot separated numbers or characters.